No One Knows What To Do With the International Space Station

 it would be a lot better than de-orbit it and let russia/china have to invest money to build their own from scratch.

 Just needs a little nudge.
-(Score:2)
+(Score:5, Interesting)

 Let's strap a couple rockets to it and move it to lunar orbit.
 Empty it out of personnel, let it do a nice, slow burn to lunar orbit.
 Slower is cheaper in space.
 Let it take however long it does to get there, and then we can start sending unmanned Dragon capsules back out to resupply it and lunar shuttles via SpaceX.
 This would be a good "next step" toward eventually building a permanent structure on the lunar service, and could eventually serve as a sort of waystation for missions on the way out to Mars.